eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 The `killswitch` will be used to stop the programm execution.

-Let's translate it into a story again: "Take the data and then if this succeeds, work with the sample, or else if an error occured, print the string 'Error receiving chunk.'"
+Let's translate it into a story again: "Take the data and then if this succeeds, work with the sample, or else if an error other than `NO_CHUNK_AVAILABLE` occured, print the string 'Error receiving chunk.'"
 Of course you don't need to take care about all cases, but it is advised to do so.

 In the `and_then` case the content of the sample is printed to the command line: